takeuchi-lab/parametric-si/README.rst

 ============
 Requirements
 ============
-package_name requires the following packages:
+This package requires the following packages:

 * numpy
 * scipy